heimrichhannot/contao-observer/README.md

 The observer manager observes all entities withing the minutely contao cron job.
 It works within the poor man's minutly cronjob out of the box, or you can call the binary script within you crontab:

 ```
-* * * * * /path/to/contao/system/modules/observer/bin/manager
+* * * * * php /path/to/contao/system/modules/observer/bin/manager.php
 ```

 Note: When you installed the observer using Composer, the path to the binary differs:

 ```
-/path/to/contao/composer/vendor/heimrichhannot/observer/bin/manager
+php /path/to/contao/composer/vendor/heimrichhannot/observer/bin/manager.php
 ```

 ### Make usage within you custom module

 #### Add a new subject

-A subject is for example a mailbox, or tasks within a given tasklist, with needed criterias (UNSEEN Mail, unassigned Tasks…).
+A subject is for example a mailbox, or tasks within a given tasklist, with needed criteria (UNSEEN Mail, unassigned Tasks…).

 #####  1. Add the subject to your config.php